nypl-spacetime/building-inspector/README.md

 ####All sheet data ingest

-`rake data_import:ingest_bulk force=true`
+`rake data_import:ingest_bulk id=LAYERID force=true`

-This assumes the presence of `public/files/config-ingest.json` with a list of IDs and bounding boxes to import.
+This assumes the presence of `public/files/config-ingest-LAYERID.json` with a list of IDs and bounding boxes to import for the layer `LAYERID`.
 This **erases all sheet/polygon/flag data** for those IDs in the config file.

 #####Add bulk centroids